 Still, if you’re a stock market investor and hence hoping for higher corporate earnings, you might cheer for greater immigration, while also being concerned about the aging population and the falling birth rate.
 Greater immigration should mean more workers and hence faster economic growth.
 But fewer babies and lots of workers reaching retirement age isn’t so good, because that means fewer workers and potentially higher taxes to pay for retirees’ Medicare and Social Security benefits.

-Over the 10 years through 2025, the Bureau of Labor Statistics projects that the civilian workforce will grow at just 0.2% a year, versus 1.2% for 1990–2000 and 1% for 2000–15.
+Over the 10 years through 2026, the Bureau of Labor Statistics projects that the workforce will grow at just 0.6% a year, versus an average of almost 1.5% a year for the 50 years through year-end 2018.
 That slowing growth is one reason some observers argue that we’ll see disappointing GDP growth in the years ahead—and possibly modest stock returns.

 Our Humble Opinion: While the U.S. and other developed nations will likely grow more slowly as their populations age, this isn’t yet an issue for emerging markets such as India, Malaysia and Mexico.
 The implication: You may want to include a healthy exposure to emerging markets in your portfolio.